7 Things You Haven't Childproofed, But Should

 Toilets

-Unfortunately, your toilet can appear extremely appealing to a curious toddler.
-Not only is it possible for your child to inquisitively poke his head in for a quick drink, but he could also fall in and drown.
+Your toilet can appear extremely appealing to a curious toddler.
+Not only is it possible for your child to inquisitively poke their head in for a quick drink, but they could also fall in and drown.

 Always keep your toilet lid down and purchase child toilet locks and latches.
 Many companies manufacture locks that make it impossible for children to open the toilet lid.
 If you or other family members are having trouble remembering to keep the toilet seat down, you can try adding a sticky note nearby as a reminder.